jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.tangent .indent}

 <sup>2</sup> When the sun is south of the equator, you can use a knife blade to
-cast a shadow on the solar-noon position.
-So you can aim your watch accurately without looking at the sun.
+cast a shadow on the solar-noon position as an alignment guide.
 {:.tangent .indent}

 ### Navigating with a 12-hour dial